celestiaorg/docs/developers/blobstream-proof-queries.md

 	// contract that uses the DAVerifier library

-	// get the proof of the shares containing the blob to the data root sharesProof, err := trpc.ProveShares(ctx, 16, uint64(blobShareRange.Start), uint64(blobShareRange.End)) if err != nil {
+	// get the proof of the shares containing the blob to the data root
+	// Note: if you're using Celestia-app v1.10.0 onwards, please switch
+	// to `trpc.ProveSharesV2` as `trpc.ProveShars` is deprecated.
+	sharesProof, err := trpc.ProveShares(ctx, 16, uint64(blobShareRange.Start), uint64(blobShareRange.End))
+	if err != nil {
 		return err